From Sonic Retro

 (Redirected from Sound Test)

 The Sound test, also known as the Sound select, is a function built into many video games.
-Some games feature the sound test as part of the options screen, other have it as an unlockable feature.
-Still others require a cheat code to activate, as in many Sonic games.
-Originally meant to test the game's audio functionality, nowadays the Sound Test functions as little more then a jukebox to just listen to a game's music for enjoyment.
+Some games feature the sound test as part of the options screen, others have it as an unlockable feature.
+Still, others require a cheat code to activate, as in many Sonic the Hedgehog games.
+Originally meant to test the game's audio functionality, nowadays the Sound Test functions as little more than a jukebox to just listen to a game's music for the user's enjoyment.

 With the advent of more complex sound systems, the sound test also gave the end user the ability to test different audio modes, such as Monaural (Mono), Stereophonic (Stereo), and later Surround sound, to ensure compatibility.